open5e/open5e/source/classes/barbarian.rst

 -  (*a*) a greataxe or (*b*) any martial melee weapon
 -  (*a*) two handaxes or (*b*) any simple weapon
--  An explorer’s pack and four javelins
+-  An explorer's pack and four javelins

 The Barbarian
 ^^^^^^^^^^^^^